danieljwait/e2ee-messenger/Writeup/README.md

 | Parameters | None; (string) username and (string) password are fetched from UI during execution |
 | Returns    | (string) username and (string) password                                            |

 When a new account is created, GetValidCredentials is called.
-The function firstly gets the username and password the user entered into the UI.
+The function firstly gets the username and password from the corresponding GUI fields.
 These credentials will then be checked against the requirements of the program, as specified by the stakeholders, to ensure their strength and correct length.
 The output of this function will be used in the subroutine CreateAccount that generates a keypair for the user, hashes the password, encrypts the private key, and sends all the necessary data associated with the account to the server.

 The credentials supplied to CreateAccount must be valid as if they are empty or malformed, they will cause errors that may crash the client’s program, crash the server’s program, or make the login process vulnerable by storing incorrect usernames and passwords.
 Therefore, it is important to have test cases for each form of normal (N), erroneous (E) and boundary (B) data.